-The Travel Adventure Show in Los Angeles is an event I love to go to each year because I always get useful travel tips and meet contacts in the travel industry.
+I love attending the Travel Adventure Show in Los Angeles each year because I always get useful travel tips and meet contacts in the travel industry.
 This year I attended as media and during a press briefing listened to Pauline Frommer from Frommers.com who gave us inside information about the best flight search engines.

 Frommer’s has always been one of the top travel websites for current travel trends and trip ideas.
-They posted a recent article about the 10 best and worst airfare search sites for 2020 and low and behold many of the top search engines didn’t make the cut.
+They posted an article about the 10 best and worst airfare search sites and low and behold many of the top search engines didn’t make the cut.

-The top 3 most affordable flight search engines for 2020 according to their research are:
+The top 3 most affordable flight search engines according to their research are:

 I had never heard of Skiplagged before.
 Have you?
 Their tagline is “Ridiculous travel deals you can’t find anywhere else.”
 They promise to find you flights the airlines don’t want you to see and they’ve been featured in top publications like The New Yorker, Forbes, Time, Los Angeles Times and more.
 Good to know, right?